 Electronic devices may be required for some of the quizzes, which can be taken via Canvas.
 Unless otherwise instructed, please refrain from excessive use of tablets, laptops, cell phones or any other electronic devices during class as it can become distracting and inconsiderate of other students and the instructor.

-Please do not arrive late to class or disrupt the class as it is distracting and inconsiderate of other students and the instructor.
+Please do not arrive late to class as it is distracting and inconsiderate of others.

 To the extent permitted by facility rules and restrictions, you may bring food and/or beverages to class as long as it does not interfere with your ability to work and/or participate in class, and it does not annoy others.
-You will be expected to clean-up after yourself and dispose of all trash before leaving the classroom.
+You will be expected to clean-up after yourself and dispose of all trash before leaving.